gonzabk/Computational-Imaging-Project/syntex/README.md

 python progressive_model.py
 ```

-Load trained models (the two files starting by model-{number of iterations}, which are insided train_log/single_model) and the json file (with training statistics) to the Models/your_model folder.
+Load the trained models (the two files starting by model-{number of iterations}, which are insided train_log/single_model) and the json file (with training statistics) to the Models/your_model folder.

-Use plot_progressive.py to plot the output image.
+To evaluate the model, go to the po folder and from there, use plot_progressive.py to plot the output image.
 Select the right paths to find your model.

 Use Models/plots.py to plot losses and other metrics.
 Select your model.